-Studies elsewhere found opportunities for spouse employment were important,^{6,12} but this was not mentioned in our Nepal study.
-This might be because it is common in Nepali culture for husbands and wives to live separately because of conflicting work and family commitments.
+Studies elsewhere [6,12 found opportunities for spouse employment were important, but this was not mentioned in our Nepal study.
+This may be because it is common in Nepali culture for husbands and wives to live separately because of conflicting work and family commitments.

-At the time of this study, only nine of the 99 GPs qualified in Nepal were women, and all were working in Kathmandu valley.
+At the time of this study, only nine of the ninety-nine General practitioners qualified in Nepal were women, and all were working in Kathmandu valley.

-Continuing medical education
+Continuing medical education (CME)

-Professional isolation meant that continuing medical education was particularly important to rural doctors.
-They are unable to attend central conferences because of heavy workload, lack of locum cover and cost of travel.
-Proposed solutions included the provision of books, journal, email/Internet access and opportunities for distance learning.
-Periodic meetings with colleagues for both professional and social refreshment could involve organising conferences in rural areas, or 'on the job' updates.
+Professional isolation meant that CME was particularly important to rural doctors.
+They are unable to attend central conferences due to heavy workload, lack of locum cover and cost of travel.
+Proposed solutions included the provision of books, journal, email/internet access and opportunities for distance learning.
+Periodic meetings with colleagues for both professional and social refreshment could involve organizing conferences in rural areas, or "on the job" updates.